PubInv/Ox/RibbonFish.md

 or at least this has not yet been tested.
 However, as a prelude to a real system, PWM can be used with the heating cloth using simple power transistors.

+## Photo of the RibbonFish

+The Ribbon Fish consists of a PVC vent fan (12V, inline) connected via a heavy paper cone to piece of 3/4" PVC piping.
+There are 3 such pipe sgements, each about 16mm long.
+These each have a 1/4" hole for the temeperature sensor in the middle.
+In the two joints between the three pipes, a heating cloth is rolled up into a cylinder and inserted into both pipes.
+The leads are exposed to power the heating cloths.

 ![IMG-2837](https://user-images.githubusercontent.com/5296671/179431945-5230cd6c-c835-47c4-acae-b7c6fa9ac5d0.JPG)